Walking Tour In Old Town Lucerne (Half Day Itinerary)

 10

-Hofkirche is more than a landmark in Lucerne.
-It is a religious structure that has both historical and architectural significance.
 Although its original appearance is no more, it’s mind-blowing to think that this church has already been there for over a thousand years.

 For architecture enthusiasts like me, Hofkirche’s most notable attribute is its mix of German Renaissance and Gothic styles.
 It’s a unique find, which I think is a reason why you must visit it.

-You can already see its eclectic style before entering the church—right on its facade and main portal.
 Gorgeous reliefs, intricate murals, and beautiful wood crafts await you there.
 Those and the pointed spires make Hofkirche one of the best places in Lucerne to take selfies and capture photo souvenirs.

 Aside from marveling at Hofkirche’s gorgeous facade, you may also come inside the church to see impressive altarpieces and wrought iron gates.

-Destination 7: Old City (Lunch or Dinner)
+Destination 7: Old Town (Lunch or Dinner)

 9